-Interstate 290 forms a loop connecting the city of Worcester with the Mass Pike (Interstate 90) to the south and Interstate 495, the outer beltway for Boston, to the east at Hudson.
+Interstate 290 forms a loop connecting the city of Worcester south with the Mass Pike (Interstate 90) at Auburn and east to Interstate 495, the outer beltway for Boston, at Hudson.
 The western end of I-290 shares a terminal point with Interstate 395 north from Connecticut.
-Interstate 190 stems north from the turn of I-290 from the leg through Worcester and the east-west portion to Shrewsbury, Northborough and I-495.
+Interstate 190 stems north from I-290 at the eastern turn from Worcester to Shrewsbury and Northborough.

 Interstate 290 opened initially by Washington Square in September, 1960.
 Completion of the route occurred in 1970 with the extension to Marlborough.1